m0ham3dx/mx-tutz/tutz/IYOP/iyop.md

 2. This repo only discusses briefly procedures for making the demo.
 For a detailed understanding see the original writeup.

+3. [forge](https://book.getfoundry.sh/getting-started/first-steps) commands description are in their excellent manual.
+This repo will not get deep into its specifics, it is highly recommended to go through the manual before attempting this replay.

 # Repo

 https://github.com/SergeKireev/foundry-poc-tutorial-II